J535D165/pyalex/README.md

 ## Contact

+> This library is a community contribution.
+The authors of this Python library aren't affiliated with OpenAlex.

 Feel free to reach out with questions, remarks, and suggestions.
 The [issue tracker](/issues) is a good starting point.
 You can also email me at [jonathandebruinos@gmail.com](mailto:jonathandebruinos@gmail.com).